MicrosoftLearning/mslearn-openai/Instructions/Labs/04-code-generation.md

 ## Run your application

 Now that your app has been configured, run it to try generating code for each use case.
 The use case is numbered in the app, and can be run in any order.

+> **Note**: Some users may experience rate limiting if calling the model too frequently.
+If you hit an error about a token rate limit, wait for a minute then try again.

 1. In the code editor, expand the `sample-code` folder and briefly observe the function and the app for your language.
 These files will be used for the tasks in the app.
 1. In the Cloud Shell bash terminal, navigate to the folder for your preferred language.